A Guide to Schools & Scholarships for Students with Disabilities

 Rights of Students with Disabilities

-Students with disabilities have many legally protected rights.
-While many know that these apply to discrimination at work and getting services in elementary and high school, not all know that they also apply to college students.
-Consider these acts.
+Students with disabilities are entitled to several legally protected rights.
+While some are aware that these rights encompass protections against discrimination in the workplace and access to services during elementary and high school, not everyone realizes that they also extend to college students.
+Consider these acts

 The Rehabilitation Act of 1973.
-This act states that schools that receive federal funds may not discriminate because of disability.
-This is found in Section 504, the same section where students get the right to make 504 Plans in their elementary and high school years.
-If a school accepts federal grants, then it is responsible to follow this rule.
+This is a crucial act that prohibits discrimination based on disability in schools that receive federal funds.
+This anti-discrimination provision can be found in Section 504, which also grants students the right to create 504 Plans during their elementary and high school years.
+It’s important to note that if a school accepts federal grants, it is legally obligated to adhere to this rule.

 Americans with Disabilities Act.
-The ADA’s Title II protects individuals with disabilities from discrimination from state and local gov’ts (including public colleges and universities).
-Title III requires that public places, including schools, provide accommodations to disabled people, such as making the space wheelchair accessible.
-This provides protection in private schools that are not subject to Title II.
+The (ADA) is a significant piece of legislation.
+Under Title II of the ADA, individuals with disabilities are protected from discrimination by state and local governments, including public colleges and universities.
+Meanwhile, Title III requires public places, including schools, to provide necessary accommodations for disabled individuals, such as ensuring wheelchair accessibility.
+It’s worth noting that Title III also extends its protection to private schools that are not subject to Title II.

 Does Your Condition Qualify?